-- 46. Mr GKF was SNR Mr GSY was SNR was a teacher.
-He was also a teacher in the classrooms.
+- 46. Mr GKF was SNR Mr GSY was SNR Was also a teacher in the classrooms.
 I was one of his pupils.
 Mr GJF was a teacher.
 He was the physical education instructor. - 47.
 There were night watchmen in the building.
 The night watchmen were never there at night.
 They probably were in their beds or in another room in the building.
 They weren't interested in what was going on.